bw2/ConfigArgParse/README.rst

 Config File Syntax
 ~~~~~~~~~~~~~~~~~~

-Any command line arg with a long version (eg. one that starts with '--')
+Only command line args that have a long version (eg. one that starts with '--')
 can be set in a config file.
 For example, "--color" can be set by
 putting "color=green" in a config file.
 The full range of valid config
 file syntax is: